Braves vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andrew Vaughn and the Chicago White Sox will hit the field on Saturday at Truist Park against Spencer Strider, who is projected to start for the Atlanta Braves.
-First pitch will be at 7:15 PM ET for the second game of a three-game series.
+Kolby Allard starts for the Atlanta Braves on Sunday at Truist Park against Andrew Benintendi and the Chicago White Sox.
+First pitch is at 1:35 PM ET for the final game of a three-game series.

-Oddsmakers list the Braves as -300 favorites on the moneyline, while giving the underdog White Sox +240 moneyline odds.
-Atlanta is favored on the run line (-2.5).
-The total for the matchup has been set at 8.5 runs.
+The Braves are favored in this one, at -175, while the underdog White Sox have +145 odds to upset.
+The over/under for the game has been set at 9.5 runs.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.